Buchholz relay: Application

+Buchholz relays have also been used in electric trains that operate on AC Electrified lines, including locomotives and multiple units.
+These trains take a high voltage supply from overhead wires, at up to 25,000 volts AC, which is then fed to an oil cooled transformer that 'steps down' the supply to voltage suitable for use in the trains traction motors - usually between 750 and 1000 volts.
+Depending on the age and design of the equipment, this voltage may then be rectified to Direct Current.
+A Buchholz Relay is installed in the transformer oil circuit, and should the relay detect 'gassing' of the oil, will trip out the trains main circuit breaker, so isolating the equipment from the supply and therefore protecting the equipment from overheating or short circuiting.
+Once tripped, the equipment can only be reset by maintenance staff.

 Operation

 Depending on the model, the relay has multiple methods to detect a failing transformer.
 On a slow accumulation of gas, due perhaps to slight overload, gas produced by decomposition of insulating oil accumulates in the top of the relay and forces the oil level down.
 A float switch in the relay is used to initiate an alarm signal.
 Depending on design, a second float may also serve to detect slow oil leaks.